SCToolsfactory/SCJoyServer/README.md

 Supports UDP and TCP protocol.
 For TCP there are up to 8 simultaneous clients served.
 The primary port accepts commands directed to any vJoy (JNo) device enabled.

+#### Legacy support when no JNo is provided:

-Legacy support: (try to include the JNo as soon as possible..)
+**Please try to include the JNo as soon as possible then send everything to the BasePort.**
+If the JNo is not provided it defaults to JNo=1 if sent to the BasePort!
-Supports multiple UDP and TCP servers (one per vJoystick for devices >1).
+Supports multiple UDP and TCP servers (one per vJoystick for #devices >1).
-The Network port increments with each active Joystick selected.
-Don't leave gaps - else the indexing is messed up..
+The Network port is set to BasePort + Joystick#-1 with each active Joystick selected.
-If JNo is not provided it defaults to 1.
-To send such command to JNo N  send commands to port+(N-1)
+To send commands without embedded JNo to a specific server port use BasePort+(JNo-1) as target port.
+I.e. with BasePort = 34123 to send to Joystick 3 use 34123+(3-1) = 34125 (don't forget to have Js3 checked)

+### File upload service

-It supports also file upload from a monitored directory to a WebServer with http POST.
+The program supports also file upload from a monitored directory to a WebServer with http POST.
-The file is expected to be of type and extension .json
+The file is expected to be of type and extension ``.json``
 The WebServer must have an upload route to /api/fileupload enabled and either e.g. a default PHP script or otherwise able to receive the upload POST request else you may need to change it in the WebUploader code.

 You may map the Virtual Joystick like any real one into SC by using e.g. SCJMapper-V2